 The Garmin Tandem is one of the most newest dash cameras Garmin has recently put out.
 That being said, the main draw to this camera is its form factor.
 It’s so tiny and discrete!
 That being said, this is one of the cameras I mentioned earlier about not being a true 360 degree camera, but don’t discount its field of view.

 On the same device body there are two cameras, one facing forward and one facing backwards or towards the cabin.
-Each camera features a 180 degree field of view, and since there are two, adds up to 360 degrees.
+Each camera features a 180 degree field of view, and since there are two, adds up to a 360 degree viewing angle.

 Even though this camera doesn’t stitch together the two viewing angles, it does provide great coverage both in the day and night vision in a very small package which makes this a top choice if you are looking for simplicity and discreteness.